fossasia/eventyay-tickets/doc/user-guide/talks-and-schedules/sessions.rst

 Interaction & Communication
 ---------------------------

-There are two main ways to discuss sessions:
+There are two main ways to discuss sessions **inside the organiser area**:

 Comments
 ^^^^^^^^